AlickMitchell/alickmitchell.github.io/content/posts/ecppt_journey/index.md

 +++
 title = 'My eCPPT Journey'
-tags = ['eCPPT', 'Security']
-keywords = ['eCPPT', 'Security', 'Certification'] date  = 2024-12-02
+tags = ['Certification', 'Security'] keywords = ['eCPPT', 'Security', 'Certification'] date  = 2024-12-02
 draft = false
 description = "This post is a review of my experience of the eCPPT Exam"
 +++

-Last year I decided to move my study into security to give myself more exposure to this important area.
+Last year I decided to move my study more into focusing on security to give myself more exposure to this important area.
 I wasn't expecting the rabbit hole that it's sent me down.
 Studying for the eCPPT(Certified Professional Penetration Tester) has opened up a hole new community and it's been a brilliant year of learning, but more than I was expecting.
 I took the v2 exam, which is due to be retired at the end of December.
-Unlike the new v3 exam which is a 24hr exam, but no report to be created.
-The v2 was a 1-week lab exam with 1-week report write up phase.
+Unlike the new v3 exam which is a 24hr exam, but doesn't require a report to be created.
+The v2 exam was a 1-week long lab exam with a 1-week report write up phase.

 ## Resources ##
 * [INE - Penetration Testing Professional](https://my.ine.com/CyberSecurity/learning-paths/9a29e89e-1327-4fe8-a201-031780263fa9/penetration-testing-professional-retiring-soon)